scionproto/scion/doc/manuals/gateway.rst

 How it all fits together
 ------------------------

-A gateway has one or mulitple Session Policies per remote AS.
+A gateway has one or multiple Session Policies per remote AS.
 The Traffic Class defines the set of IP packets which are forwarded by the configuration.
 A Path Class defines the set of possible paths that can be used by this configuration.
 A Performance Policy orders the set of possible paths according to the some